Charges and Coupling Strengths in Gauge Theories with Direct Product Symmetry Groups: Intrinsic vs. Extrinsic Charges

 where $C_{a_ib_i}^{c_i}$ are the structure constants of $\mathcal{G}_i$.

 \emph{It is crucial that the $\kappa_{\times\sBold{R}_n}$ factors do not spoil the equality between the kinematical and dynamical internal quantum numbers or the local symmetries}.

 The analysis in this subsection leads to the conclusion that, \emph{in some cases at least, the intrinsic charges of matter fields do not fully determine their coupling strengths to gauge bosons}.
+Stated otherwise, the intrinsic and extrinsic charges of matter fields are not necessariy equivalent.